Dherse/masterproef/content/5_examples.typ

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Constrain*]
-} `constrain` is a synthesizable block that allows the user to create constraints between signals.
+} `constrain` is a synthesisable block that allows the user to create constraints between signals.
 It can be used to impose one of two constraints, either a phase constraints, matching the phases of the different signals, or a delay constraints, matching the delays of the different signals.
 In this case, the phase constraint is used to ensure that all of the signals have the same phase when reaching a certain component, and the delay constraint is used to ensure that all of the signals have the same delay.
 Recalling @sec_constraints, these constraints are different due to the large order of magnitude difference between the frequency of light and the frequency of modulated content, a phase shift on the light will have a negligible impact on the modulated content, but a delay shift on the light will have a large impact on the modulated content.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Modulate*]
-} `modulate` is a synthesizable block used to modulate an optical signal, it can perform either phase modulation or amplitude modulation.
+} `modulate` is a synthesisable block used to modulate an optical signal, it can perform either phase modulation or amplitude modulation.
 In the case of amplitude modulation, the synthesis stage may create a @mzi to perform a phase to amplitude conversion.
 In this example, it is sed to modulate the external phase shifts onto the optical signals.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))